-Data Dictionary

-Index Technology Corporation

-The Leading Developer of Computer-Aided Software Engineering products

-with special requirements:

-- Excelerator/RTS lets you design time- and control-critical systems.
-It's being used to develop systems that will fly the next generation of commercial airliners. - For organizations with specialized development methods, we've developed Customizer which lets you tailor Excelerator and Excelerator/RTS to your own custom development environment.
+Data Flow Diagram Index Technology Corporation The Leading Developer of Computer-Aided Software Engineering products with special requirements: • Excelerator/RTS lets you design time- and controlcritical systems.
+It's being used to develop systems that will fly the next generation of commercial airliners. • For organizations with specialized development methods, we've developed Customizer which lets you tailor Excelerator and Excelerator/RTS to your own custom development environment.
 Call 617-497-4473 to learn how you can develop better systems.
 Ask for our Excelerator information kit or order the \$30 Excelerator introductory package, which includes a 20-minute video and detailed product literature.

-Excelerator Here's what users say:
+Here's what users say:

-- 66 We cut nine months off a scheduled year-long project.99 - 66 DP employees now tend to do the kind of documentation they had not done before because it was too complex.
-Now documentation is done the same way every time increasing standardization.
-9 - the analysis and design process is improved because systems analysts and end users can sit in front of the screen and review the design.
-97 This year's budget survey confirms the word from the grapevine: for the first time ever, MIS managers have budgeted more for minicomputers than they have for mainframes.
+44 We cut nine months off a scheduled year-long project.99

+46 DP employees now tend to do the kind of documentation they had not done before because it was too complex.
+Now documentation is done the same way every time increasing standardization.??

+"Communications during the analysis and design process is improved because systems analysts and end users can sit in front of the screen and review the design.?

+4

+Index Technology Corporation

+Main Street Cambridge, Massachusetts 02142 617-497-4473

+OP2.0 CANCEL ORDER

+OP1.2 PART

+OP1.1 ACCOUNT

+Structure Chart

+Data Dictionary

+This year's budget survey confirms the word from the grapevine: for the first time ever, MIS managers have budgeted more for minicomputers than they have for mainframes.
 Overall, budgets for 1987 are about what they were for 1986.
 Everybody is spending more on micros than had been planned, and personnel costs continue to take the biggest budget bites.

+1987 Dp Budget Survey